FLOWN

 Key improvements

-• Flexible "Create a Room" flow with custom or template-based setup.
+• Designed a flexible “Create a Room” flow with custom and template-based setup.

-• Community page to surface live and upcoming user-led sessions.
+• Designed a Community Hub surfacing live and upcoming user-led sessions.

-• Dual view modes: session-centric vs. host-centric exploration.
+• Introduced dual discovery modes: session-centric and host-centric exploration.

 Impact